Butyrate Supplements & Gut Health

 What is Butyrate And Why Does Harvard Call it the “Optimal” Short Chain Fatty Acid?

-Butyric Acid is such an important postibiotic that Harvard calls it the “optimal” short chain fatty acid.
+Butyric Acid and butyrate supplementation is such an important postibiotic that Harvard calls it the “optimal” short chain fatty acid.

 That’s because butyrate has been found to be “more potent” and provides more health benefits than other short-chain fatty acids (SCFA), particularly when it comes to colon health and energy source to combat disease.